 Every year different marketing agencies and consultancy companies compete with their predictions about the most significant trends for the coming year.
 This year, being also the beginning of a new decade, such lists are ever more prominent.
-So, to start an innovation-fuelled 2020, AIRTHers put their heads together and prepared our selection of top 5 trends that we believe will leave a mark in the travel industry of the 2020s.
+So, to start an innovation-fuelled 2020, AIRTHers put their heads together in late December 2019 and early January 2020 and prepared our selection of top 5 trends that we believe will leave a mark in the travel industry of the 2020s.
 These include:

 - Secondary cities: the interest in unknown destinations is growing.
 With over-tourism suffocating iconic destinations such as Venice, Barcelona, and Amsterdam, many travelers are more than ever willing to explore the "second-tier" destinations, even more so if visiting such cities contributes to the wellbeing of the locals and thus allows tourists to feel feel that they are the drivers of sustainable tourism change.